babylonlabs-io/networks/bbn-test-5/integration/wallet/babylon-wallet.md

   Bitcoin blockchain through a Bitcoin timestamp.
-* **Bitcoin Confirmations**: Once the timestamp receives a sufficient number of confirmations on the Bitcoin blockchain (a parameter configurable in Babylon), hte state of the epoch if considered finalized.
+* **Bitcoin Confirmations**: Once the timestamp receives a sufficient number of confirmations on the Bitcoin blockchain (a parameter configurable in Babylon), the state of the epoch if considered finalized.
   * The number of required Bitcoin confirmations is set by the `x/btccheckpoint` module, detailed [here](https://github.com/babylonlabs-io/babylon/blob/main/proto/babylon/btccheckpoint/v1/params.proto#L24)
-  * On the Phase-2 testnet, this value wil be set to 100 confirmations, corresponding to roughly 16-17 hours for unbonding to be completed, assuming an average Bitcoin block time of 10 minutes.
+  * On the Phase-2 testnet, this value will be set to 100 confirmations, corresponding to roughly 16-17 hours for unbonding to be completed, assuming an average Bitcoin block time of 10 minutes.
 * **Unbonding Finalization**: All unbonding requests submitted